LocalSEOGuide/lighthouse-reporter/README.md

 ### Creating the database views

 First, log in to the Cloud SQL database (or whatever PostgresSQL database you're using).
-Run the following queries to create four new views for the new property (using Target as an example):
+Run the following queries to create four new views for the new property (replace 'target' with the your own client's name):

     CREATE VIEW target_gds_audits AS SELECT * FROM gds_audits WHERE url LIKE '%target.com%';
     CREATE VIEW target_savings_opportunities AS SELECT * FROM savings_opportunities WHERE audit_url LIKE '%target.com%';